MaalavikaS/MaalavikaS.github.io/README.md

 In this blog we shall look into the implementation of a Variational Quantum Eigensolver using Qiskit and run it on an Azure backend for three molecules:
   - H2 (Inter-Atomic distance of 0.76 Armstrong)
   - HF (Inter-Atomic Distance of 0.92 Armstrong)
-  - LiH (Inter-Atomic distance of 1.6 Armstrong)
+  - LiH (Inter-Atomic distance of 1.6 Armstrong)<br>

-The compounds/molecules are chosen based on their size and inter-molecular distances as larger molecules require a greater number of qubits which is limited by the availability of qubits by the Quantum resource providers.
+(The Inter-Atomic distances are approximations and not the exact values) The compounds/molecules are chosen based on their size and inter-molecular distances as larger molecules require a greater number of qubits which is limited by the availability of qubits by the Quantum resource providers.

 ## Introduction to Variational Quantum Eigensolvers (VQEs)<br>